ginobilinie/medSynthesisV1/README.md

 # medSynthesisV1
 This is a copy of package for medical image synthesis work with LRes-ResUnet and GAN (wgan-gp) in pytorch framework

-@inproceedings{nie2017medical,
-  title={Medical image synthesis with context-aware generative adversarial networks}, author={Nie, Dong and Trullo, Roger and Lian, Jun and Petitjean, Caroline and Ruan, Su and Wang, Qian and Shen, Dinggang}, booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention}, pages={417--425}, year={2017}, organization={Springer}
-}
-@article{nie2018medical,
-  title={Medical Image Synthesis with Deep Convolutional Adversarial Networks}, author={Nie, Dong and Trullo, Roger and Lian, Jun and Wang, Li and Petitjean, Caroline and Ruan, Su and Wang, Qian and Shen, Dinggang}, journal={IEEE Transactions on Biomedical Engineering}, year={2018}, publisher={IEEE}
-}
-# How to run the tensorflow code
+# How to run the pytorch code
-The main entrance for the code is main.py
+The main entrance for the code is runCTRecon.py or runCTRecon3d.py

 I suppose you have installed:    <br>
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;pytorch (>=0.3.0)